sheepla/pacsearch-rs/README.md

 # pacsearch

-**pacsearch** is a Arch Linux package repositories Web interface binding for Rust.
+**pacsearch** is a crate to search Arch Linux package repositories, official Web interface binding for Rust.

 ## TODO